biswa7064/biswa7064/README.md

 I'm a passionate and creative Full-Stack Developer with a strong foundation in web and mobile app development.
 I'm always eager to learn new technologies and improve my skills.
 My goal is to create elegant and efficient solutions that make a positive impact.

-- 🌱 I’m currently working with technologies like <i>JS, TS, React, NextJS, ReactNative, Nodejs, Express, Graphql, Jest, and MongoDB</i>.
+- 🚀 Currently I'm working with technologies like <i>React, NextJS, ReactNative, Nodejs, Express, Jest, and MongoDB</i>.
+- 🌱 I’m currently learning GraphQL, PostgreSQL to expand my skills.
-- 💬 Ask me about anything related to web and mobile development
+- 💬 Ask me about anything related to web and mobile development.
 - 📫 You can reach me at <i>biswaranjan.das694@gmail.com</i>.
 - ⚡ Fun fact: My non-alcoholic drink of choice is a freshly brewed cup of <i>Coffee</i>. ☕